patching...

 The drive came at an optimal time for both Heartland and the food pantry.
 High school students are major blood contributors and blood supplies drop by 25 percent during the summer because school is out, Dodd said, adding that the blood supply across the nation is “so incredibly low.”

-Likewise, July is one of the worst months for food donations, Platt said.
-The food pantry is also in the middle of refurbishing its newly donated location.
+Likewise, July is one of the worst months for food donations, Platt said. .
 All the funds will go toward keeping the bank operational.

 Whether donors came for the free food or the chance to help the community, Chesta said she hopes they will keep on contributing.